Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 Your razor plays a major role in your skin condition.

-Low-quality razors often require multiple passes, increasing irritation and damage.
+Dull or low-quality razors often require multiple passes, increasing irritation and damage.
 On the other hand, a high-quality razor with sharp blades allows you to shave smoothly with less pressure.

 This is especially important if you have sensitive or acne-prone skin.
 You can also compare shaving tools in this guide on electric shaver vs razor.